 CCTV cameras are among the most deployed security instruments in the UK.
 We are used to seeing them virtually everywhere by now, which is unsurprising, given their efficiency and convenience.
 However, their use in certain situations has not been without controversy.
-The use of CCTV in schools, in particular, is a very sensitive topic.
+The installation of CCTV in schools, in particular, is a very sensitive topic.

 While the effectiveness and importance of CCTV cameras in terms of security are well-known, security is not a field that deals in absolute terms.
 When examining a particular technology, the question you should be asking is not “is this technology effective?”.